1st Division (Vietnam): Vietnam War

-During the Tet Offensive of January/February 1968, the Division's 66th and 174th Regiments attacked Ben Het Camp, Tân Cảnh Base Camp and attempted to cut Highway 14 between Dak To and Kontum.
-The 174th Regiment's attack on Tân Cảnh took place on 30 January but by the end of the day they had been repelled for the loss of over 300 killed.
-On 8 February the 174th Regiment attacked Tân Cảnh again and were repulsed for the loss of 150 killed.
-The 32nd Regiment attempted to cut Highway 19 at Thanh An on 1 February, losing 275 soldiers in the attack.
-Allied forces located the Regiment's base camp on 5 February and killed a further 35 soldiers.
+During Phase I of the Tet Offensive 1968, the 66th and 174th Regiments attacked Ben Het Camp, Tân Cảnh Base Camp and attempted to cut Highway 14 between Dak To and Kontum.
+The 174th's attack on Tân Cảnh took place on 30 January but by the end of the day they had been repelled for the loss of over 300 killed.
+On 8 February, the 174th attacked Tân Cảnh again and were repulsed for the loss of 150 killed.
+The 32nd attempted to cut Highway 19 at Thanh An on 1 February, losing 275 soldiers in the attack.
+Allied forces located its base camp on 5 February and killed a further 35 soldiers.

+In March 1968, the 209th Regiment of the 312th Division marched from the North to the Central Highlands to replace the 320th Regiment in the Division formation.

+Following Phase I of the Tet Offensive, Nguyễn Hữu An was appointed Chief of Staff of B3 Front, Vương Tuấn Kiệt replaced him as the division commander.
+In April 1968, the 325C Division, comprising two regiments (95C and 101D) under commander Chu Phương Đới and commissar Trần Văn Ân arrived the Central Highlands to relieve the 1st Division on Route 18 - west of Kontum.

-In August 1968 as part of the Phase III Offensive, the Division was tasked with seizing Duc Lap Camp and then threatening Buôn Ma Thuột.
-During the Battle of Duc Lap from 24 to 27 August the Division's 66th Regiment lost more than 700 killed.
+In August 1968, as part of the Phase III Offensive, the Division was tasked with seizing Buôn Ma Thuột city in Darlak province.
+Being discovered by the Allied forces while assembling its all three regiments: 66th, 209th, and 95C (aka E2) around Buôn Ma Thuột, the Division changed their objective to Duc Lap Camp and nearby Duc Lap Sub Sector HQ while kept threatening the city.
+During the Battle of Duc Lap from 24 to 27 August, the Division's 66th Regiment lost more than 700 killed.

-In 1969 the Division, now comprising the 95C, 101C and 209th Regiments, was sent to the Mekong Delta area.
+In 1969, the Division, now comprising the 209th, 95C and 101C (or 101D) Regiments under Sen. Col. Trần Văn Trân, was sent to the Southeastern Region of B2 Front; joining with the Central Highlands (B3 Front) and Central Lowlands (B1 Front) veteran regiments - 33rd (101B), 174th (174A), 10th (95A) and 20th (18B) - which had already been present in the region since 1968.

-During the Easter Offensive in southern Cambodia and the Mekong Delta the Division was the only full PAVN division engaged in the fighting.
+During the Easter Offensive in southern Cambodia and the Mekong Delta the Division was the only full PAVN division engaged in the fighting with three regiments in its formation: the 101D, 52nd (E46), and E44.
 The Division suffered heavy losses in the fighting at Kompong Trach, Cambodia from 22 March to the end of April and then was unable to achieve its objectives in the Mekong Delta.